Rounding it up

 If you don’t want to spend the rest of your life working, then the FIRE method is a solid start to becoming financially independent so you can retire early.
 Retiring early means you need to have a fairly large income right now, but the principles of FIRE are useful for anyone looking to make super smart decisions with their money, regardless of salary.

-Many of KOHO’s benefits, such as cash back on every purchase, RoundUps, and our prepaid Visa card allow people to increase their savings.
+Many of KOHO’s benefits, such as cash back on every purchase, RoundUps, and our prepaid Mastercard card allow people to increase their savings.
 Whether you’re looking to retire earlier, create a decent nest egg for the future, or quickly build a slush fund, the principles of FIRE can make a big difference.